AckerlyXu/heima/articles/media-services/media-services-protect-with-drm.md

 ## Current limitations
 If you add or update an asset delivery policy, you must delete the associated locator (if any) and create a new locator.

-Limitation when encrypting with Widevine with Azure Media Services: currently, multiple content keys are not supported.

 ## Create an asset and upload files into the asset
-In order to manage, encode, and stream your videos, you must first upload your content into Microsoft Azure Media Services.
+In order to manage, encode, and stream your videos, you must first upload your content into Azure Media Services.
 Once uploaded, your content is stored securely in the cloud for further processing and streaming.

-For detailed information, see [Upload Files into a Media Services account](./media-services-dotnet-upload-files.md).
+For detailed information, see [Upload Files into a Media Services account](media-services-dotnet-upload-files.md).

-##Encode the asset containing the file to the adaptive bitrate MP4 set
+## Encode the asset containing the file to the adaptive bitrate MP4 set
 With dynamic encryption all you need is to create an asset that contains a set of multi-bitrate MP4 files or multi-bitrate Smooth Streaming source files.
 Then, based on the specified format in the manifest and fragment request, the On-Demand Streaming server will ensure that you receive the stream in the protocol you have chosen.
 As a result, you only need to store and pay for the files in single storage format and Media Services service will build and serve the appropriate response based on requests from a client.
-For more information, see the [Dynamic Packaging Overview](./media-services-dynamic-packaging-overview.md) topic.
+For more information, see the [Dynamic Packaging Overview](media-services-dynamic-packaging-overview.md) topic.

-For instructions on how to encode, see [How to encode an asset using Media Encoder Standard](./media-services-dotnet-encode-with-media-encoder-standard.md).
+For instructions on how to encode, see [How to encode an asset using Media Encoder Standard](media-services-dotnet-encode-with-media-encoder-standard.md).

 ## <a id="create_contentkey"></a>Create a content key and associate it with the encoded asset
 In Media Services, the content key contains the key that you want to encrypt an asset with.

-For detailed information, see [Create content key](./media-services-dotnet-create-contentkey.md).
+For detailed information, see [Create content key](media-services-dotnet-create-contentkey.md).

 ## <a id="configure_key_auth_policy"></a>Configure the content key’s authorization policy
 Media Services supports multiple ways of authenticating users who make key requests.
 The content key authorization policy must be configured by you and met by the client (player) in order for the key to be delivered to the client.
 The content key authorization policy could have one or more authorization restrictions: open or token restriction.

-For detailed information, see [Configure Content Key Authorization Policy](./media-services-dotnet-configure-content-key-auth-policy.md#playready-dynamic-encryption).
+For detailed information, see [Configure Content Key Authorization Policy](media-services-dotnet-configure-content-key-auth-policy.md#playready-dynamic-encryption).

 ## <a id="configure_asset_delivery_policy"></a>Configure asset delivery policy
 Configure the delivery policy for your asset.
 Some things that the asset delivery policy configuration includes: